RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     If the window is not visible, click **View** \> **Server Explorer** (or **View** \> **Other Windows** \> **Server Explorer**).

-2. In Server Explorer, right-click the BANKDEMO server, and then click **Start**.
+2. In Server Explorer, right-click the BANKDEMO server and click **Start**.

     Wait until the server has started.
 In the list of servers in Server Explorer, BANKDEMO still has a red square next to it.
 This is a refresh delay.

-3. In Server Explorer window, right-click **Rocket Enterprise Server**, and click **Refresh** to confirm the server has started.
+3. In Server Explorer window, right-click **Rocket Enterprise Server** and click **Refresh** to confirm the server has started.

 **Starting the Debugger**

 The demonstration application includes around 60 programs and some of them are debuggable.
 The default debugger in Enterprise Developer is the IBM CICS debugger.
-You are going to use this to debug the online Bankdemo application:
+You are going to use this to debug the online Bankdemo application.

-1. In Solution Explorer, right-click the **Bankdemo** project, and click **Properties**.
+1. In Solution Explorer, right-click the **Bankdemo** project and click **Properties**.
 2. Click the **Debug** tab in the properties.
 3. Set **Launch** to **CICS**.
 4. Type **BANK** in the **Transaction** field.